 A boil is a collection of pus that can occur anywhere from your scalp to your feet.
-Developing a boil in any part of your body could be painful and uncomfortable.
-One of the worst places to get a boil is probably the gum because the inner part of your mouth is constantly touching it and worsening the pain!
+Developing a boil in your gum can be painful and uncomfortable.

 1. Gum Disease

-Gum disease such as gingivitis and periodontitis causes the gums to become irritated and inflamed and this can lead to gaps between teeth and gums.
-Food and bacteria are able to get below the gum line causing boil formation.
+Gum disease like gingivitis and periodontitis can cause the gums to become irritated and inflamed.
+Food and bacteria can then get below the gum line causing a boil.

-Gum disease is usually caused by poor oral hygiene, smoking, uncontrolled diabetes mellitus which leads to plaque build-up and eventually, gum disease.
+Gum disease is usually caused by poor oral hygiene, smoking and uncontrolled diabetes mellitus, which can then lead to plaque build-up and eventually, gum disease.

 2. Decayed Or Infected Tooth

 A severely decayed tooth or a tooth that has become infected due to a fracture, a failed root canal or trauma is another cause of gum boil.
-The infection in the tooth can spread into the gum and cause pus accumulation resulting in a boil.
+The infection in the tooth can spread into the gum and cause pus accumulation.

 3. Foreign Body Or Food Impaction

-Foreign body or food being trapped in the gum can cause gum irritation.
-This leads to the gums getting inflamed then infected and this shows in the gum as a boil.
+A foreign body or food being trapped in the gum can cause irritation.
+This leads to the gums getting inflamed then infected and this shows as a boil.

 4. Retained Baby Tooth or Un-erupted Tooth